 Ideally, your cloud side application only needs to think about implementing one protocol, in order to interact with your devices.
 However, different IoT protocols provide benefits on the device side.
 As the devices are more constrained than the cloud side, Drogue Cloud tries to leverage the benefits of IoT protocols, while providing a normalization layer on the cloud side, that makes it easy for your applications to consume the data.

 But also on the cloud side, different ways to consume data exists.
 May that be a direct connection to a Kafka topic, again MQTT, or a simple Web socket connection.
 Drogue Cloud tries to be integrated as good as possible, and not force you into a specific API.

-Drogue Cloud is based on Knative, and internally uses the Cloud Events specification to forward messages.
-Cloud events on the other side have different mappings to transport channels, such as MQTT, Kafka, HTTP, etc..
+Drogue Cloud uses the Cloud Events specification to forward messages internally.
+Cloud events have different mappings to transport channels, such as MQTT, Kafka, HTTP, etc..
 And while Cloud Events can also be used on the external interfaces of Drogue Cloud, it isn’t a requirement, and you can use your custom protocols as you need.

 Devices communicate with the Protocol endpoints, which implement the protocol specific mapping between the actual protocol and the internal Cloud Events based message format.

 The protocol endpoints also authenticates and authorizes devices and its configured gateways.
 Validate credentials, or X.509 client certificates and ensure that the devices are enabled in the system.

 Once the device is granted access to publish (or receive) data, the protocol endpoint will hook up the device to the internal message flow.
 It forwards messages from the device to an internal Kafka cluster, which takes care of storing the messages.